ccgarant/ergo-full-node-raspi/part5-setup-satergo-full-node-wallet.md

-# Part 5: Satergo Full Node Wallet Setup (in-work)
+# Part 5: Satergo Full Node Wallet Setup
 This tutorial steps thru setting up your rpi full node as a "remote node for the awesome open source full node wallet Satergo.
 Also, steps to get your node reflected in ergonodes.net.

 Time allocation: 15-30min